Bone spurs and the aging process

 Bone spurs, also called osteophytes, are protrusions of the body’s natural bone structure.
 These protrusions are created in response to continual stress and pressure applied to our bones.

-- Osteoarthritis — This degenerative disorder results in the loss of cushioning cartilage on joint surfaces.
+- Osteoarthritis — This degenerative disorder results in the loss of cartilage on joint surfaces.
 Symptoms include inflammation and pain, which can vary in severity.
 As the cartilage between joints is diminished, the body sometimes creates bone spurs to compensate.

-- Degenerative Disc Disease – This spinal condition causes the discs between vertebrae to become thinner and more fragile over time.
+- Degenerative disc disease — This spinal condition causes the discs between vertebrae to become thinner and more fragile over time.
 This allows vertebrae to move closer together and eventually leads to bone-on-bone friction.
 Bone spurs develop to compensate for the weakened cartilage and increased friction.
 Common symptoms are pain, stiffness, numbness and tingling, which may worsen while sitting.

-Patients who suffer from degenerative spinal conditions are at greater risk for developing bone spurs.
+Patients who have degenerative spinal conditions are at greater risk for developing bone spurs.
 Speak with your primary care physician or a back specialist if you think bone spurs may be affecting your life.
-And, if you’ve tried several treatment options for spinal bone spur pain but haven’t found sufficient relief, contact Laser Spine Institute for information about our safe, effective outpatient procedures that are designed to remove bone spurs from the spine and help you rediscover your life without back or neck pain.
+Many physicians will recommend a series of nonsurgical treatments, like pain medication and physical therapy, to reduce the pressure on your spine and alleviate your symptoms.